Kristin Armstrong Municipal Park

 The Adopt-A-Park program gives churches, civic organizations, local businesses, and other community groups the opportunity to adopt their neighborhood park.
 Adopting groups will commit to maintaining their park for a renewable one-year term, helping with things such as eradicating graffiti, picking up litter, filling mutt-mitt dispensers, painting site amenities, raking leaves, and mulching trees and planting beds.
 In exchange, the Department recognizes the group as the adopting agency via our website and signage at the park.

-Visit here to learn more about our Adopt-A-Park program.
+Interested in adopting a park?
+Visit here to apply and learn more about our Adopt-A-Park program.

 This location provides opportunities to see birds and other wildlife.